-If a make-whole fundamental change occurs prior to February 6, 2021 or upon our issuance of a notice of provisional redemption, under certain circumstances, we will increase the conversion rate by a number of additional shares of our common stock for notes converted in connection with such events.
-The increase in the conversion rate for notes converted in connection with such events may not adequately compensate noteholders for any lost value of the notes as a result of such transaction or redemption.
-In addition, if the price of our common stock in the transaction is greater than \$180.00 per share or less than \$39.96 per share (in each case, subject to adjustment), no additional shares will be added to the conversion rate.
-Moreover, in no event will the conversion rate per \$1,000 principal amount of notes as a result of this adjustment exceed 25.0250 shares of common stock, subject to adjustment.
+In the case of the Original Notes, if (i) a make-whole fundamental change occurs prior to February 6, 2021, or (ii) upon our issuance of a notice of provisional redemption, under certain circumstances, we will increase the conversion rate by a number of additional shares of our common stock for the Original Notes converted in connection with such events.
+In the case of the Exchange Notes, if (i) a make-whole fundamental change occurs prior to February 6, 2023, or (ii) upon voluntary conversion of the Exchange Notes prior to the issuance of a notice of provisional redemption, under certain circumstances, we will increase the conversion rate by a number of additional shares of our common stock for the Exchange Notes converted in connection with such events.
+The increase the conversion rate by a number of additional shares of our common stock for the Exchange Notes converted in connection with such events.
+The increase in the conversion rate for Notes converted in connection with such events may not adequately compensate noteholders for any lost value of the notes as a result of such transaction or redemption.
+In addition, if the price of our common stock in the transaction is greater than (i) \$180.00 per share (in the case of the Original Notes) or (ii) \$180.00 per share (in the case of the Conversion rate for Notes) (in each case, subject to adjustment), no additional shares will be added to the conversion rate for the applicable series of notes.
+Moreover, in no event will the conversion rate per \$1,000 principal amount of Notes as a result of this adjustment exceed (i) 25.0250 shares of common stock (in the case of the Original Notes) and (ii) 134.9730 shares of common stock (in the case of the Exchange Notes), in each case, subject to adjustment.

-Our obligation to increase the conversion rate for notes converted in connection with such events could be considered a penalty, in which case the enforceability thereof would be subject to general principles of reasonableness and equitable remedies.
+Our obligation to increase the conversion rate for Notes converted in connection with such events could be considered a penalty, in which case the enforceability thereof would be subject to general principles of reasonableness and equitable remedies.

-The conversion rate of the notes may not be adjusted for all dilutive events.
+The conversion rate of the Notes may not be adjusted for all dilutive events.

-The conversion rate of the notes is subject to adjustment for certain events, including, but not limited to, the issuance of certain stock dividends on our common stock, the issuance of certain rights or warrants, subdivisions, combinations, distributions of capital stock, indebtedness, or assets, cash dividends and certain issuer tender or exchange offers.
-However, the conversion rate will not be adjusted for other events, such as a third-party tender or exchange offer or an issuance of common stock for cash, that may adversely affect the trading price of the notes or our common stock.
-An event that adversely affects the value of the notes may occur, and that event may not result in an adjustment to the conversion rate.
+The conversion rate of the Notes is subject to adjustment for certain events, including, but not limited to, the issuance of certain stock dividends on our common stock, the issuance of certain rights or warrants, subdivisions, combinations, distributions of capital stock, indebtedness, or assets, cash dividends and certain issuer tender or exchange offers.
+However, the conversion rate will not be adjusted for other events, such as a third-party tender or exchange offer or an issuance of common stock for cash, that may adversely affect the trading price of the Notes or our common stock.
+An event that adversely affects the value of the Notes may occur, and that event may not result in an adjustment to the conversion rate.

-Some significant restructuring transactions may not constitute a fundamental change, in which case we would not be obligated to offer to repurchase the notes.
+Some significant restructuring transactions may not constitute a fundamental change, in which case we would not be obligated to offer to repurchase the Notes.